-Objective 3: By 2019 businesses in town and neighbourhood centres will report a 10% improvement in vitality and increased visitors as identified by a business survey.
+Objective 3: By 2019 businesses in town and neighbourhood centres will report a 10% improvement in vitality and increased visitors compared to 2015 levels.

-Objective 4: Small business programs supported by City of Ryde receive a satisfaction rating of 80% or higher as identified by survey.
+Objective 4: Small business programs supported by City of Ryde receive a satisfaction rating of 80% or higher.

-Objective 5: By 2019 small business owners report a 10% improvement in the provision of networking opportunities as identified by survey compared to 2015.
+Objective 5: By 2019 small business owners report a 10% improvement in the provision of networking opportunities compared to 2015.

-Objective 6: Employment training programmes supported by City of Ryde receive a satisfaction rating of 80% or higher as identified by survey.
+Objective 6: Employment training programmes supported by City of Ryde receive a satisfaction rating of 80% or higher.